daniyalmaster693/MenuScores/README.md

 ### Manual Installation

-1. Go to the [latest release](https://github.com/daniyalmaster693/MenuScores/releases/latest) and download `MenuScores.zip`.
+1. Open the [latest release](https://github.com/daniyalmaster693/MenuScores/releases/latest) and download `MenuScores.zip`.
 2. Extract the `.zip` file and drag `MenuScores.app` into your **Applications** folder.

 **Note:** Because the app is not signed, on first launch, macOS may warn that the app couldn't be verified.
 To open it: